MarshallAsch/website/index.md

 I have decided I want to start writing some [blog posts](/blogs) as an exercise to improve my writing skills, and to force myself to actually make some notes about how I solved some problems that I'm bound to face again some day.

-If you are here because you are thinking about hiring me, then look you further you have found your answer.
+If you are here because you are thinking about hiring me, then look no further you have found your answer.
 Yes you should hire me! 😊
-But actually, checkout [my projects](/projects), it's not a complete list, but it is a bunch of the ones that I have gotten around to writing about.
+But actually, check out [my projects](/projects), it's not a complete list, but it is a bunch of the ones that I have gotten around to writing about.